gdt/test/.github/ISSUE_TEMPLATE/defect.md

 ---
 name: Defect
-about: Create a defect report
+description: Create an issue that argues that there is a bug in unison
 title: ''
 labels: ''
 assignees: ''